Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Ample hypersurfaces

 \begin{lemma} Suppose that the original moduli space $\scrR^{d+1,p,w}(x_0,\dots,x_d)$ is one-dimensional, and that the weights $(w_0,\dots,w_d)$ involved lie in $\{-1,0\}$.
 Then, all the possible limits either lie in $\scrR^{d+1,p,w}(x_0,\dots,x_d)$ itself, or else involve the popsicle splitting into two pieces, with no sphere bubbling. \end{lemma}

 \begin{proof} If \eqref{eq:codimension} is $0$, we are in the same situation as in Lemma \ref{th:big-compactness-3}, and the argument there suffices to rule out bubbling, ensuring that the limit lies in $\scrR^{d+1,p,w}(x_0,\dots,x_d)$ itself.
 Let's focus on the remaining case, where \eqref{eq:codimension} is $1$.
 In principle, that could be achieved by having a single vertex, where the associated popsicle has a $\bZ/2$-symmetry.
 However, that would require two sprinkles to coincide, which is excluded by the condition on the weights.
-The other option is to have a tree with two vertices, and where each of the two components is a popsicle having pairwise distinct sprinkles.
+The other option is to have a tree with two vertices, where each of the two components is a popsicle having pairwise distinct sprinkles.
 In that case, bubbling can again be ruled out as in Lemma \ref{th:big-compactness-3}. \end{proof}

 Together, these results cover all the moduli spaces that appear in the definition of $\scrF^{\mathit{ord}}$ in Section \ref{subsec:formal-c}.
 Localising to $\scrF$ additionally involves continuation cocycles, which are derived from Cauchy-Riemann equations with moving boundary conditions, but considering only solutions which do not intersect $D$ at all.
-Compactness in this case is an easy argument involving intersection multiplicities, which (as pointed out at the end of Section \ref{subsec:local-intersection}) generalize to this case.
+Compactness for such maps is an easy argument involving intersection multiplicities, which (as pointed out at the end of Section \ref{subsec:local-intersection}) generalize to this case.
 Details are left to the reader.